-Your first year introduces you to the key disciplines that underpin Applied Biomedical Health.
-You will study human anatomy and physiology, chemical and cellular basis of life, ecological and genetic perspectives in human biosciences, human nutrition, energetics of metabolism, introduction to human health and body system dysfunction and disease.
 A significant amount of time will be spent each week throughout first year building a strong foundation of laboratory and practical skills using a range of scientific equipment.

 Your first year also denotes the beginning phase of your journey in developing essential transferable skills for success in your degree and future careers.

 By the end of the first year, you will also have gained skills in researching information, academic writing, problem solving referencing, numeracy and data analysis.

 Your second year is similar in structure to first year and you will again take 2, year-long, 60 credit courses: Explorations in Applied Biomedical Health and Explorations in Human Biology.

 Explorations in Applied Biomedical Health